 - Staff were reluctant to perform caesarean sections, leading many babies to die during birth or shortly after, and there was ineffective monitoring of foetal growth

 - In many cases, mothers and babies were left with life-long conditions as a result of their care.
 Some babies suffered skull fractures, broken bones or developed cerebral palsy after traumatic forceps deliveries, while others were starved of oxygen and experienced life-changing brain injuries.

 Bereaved families gathered together to hear the findings.
 Kayleigh Griffiths, whose daughter Pippa died in 2016, said words from the trust “aren’t going to be enough.”

 The health trust has apologised to affected families and described the report as “deeply distressing”.
 It said many changes highlighted by Ms Ockenden had already been introduced.

 Health Secretary Sajid Javid said the trust, NHS and government accepted all 84 of the report’s recommendations.

-Inez Brown, Head of Clinical Negligence at Medical Accident Group, said: “So many families have been waiting for this report for so long.
+Ally Taft, Head of Clinical Negligence at Medical Accident Group, said: “So many families have been waiting for this report for so long.
 It is saddening and distressing to learn of the catastrophic failures.
 It is extremely concerning that the deaths of hundreds of babies and babies being born with severe brain injuries could have been avoided if the Trust had delivered appropriate care.

 “No amount of money can properly compensate a family for their loss of a child – we can only hope that the hospital has learned from the mistakes made then, so that others do not have to suffer in the same way in future.”